Business Process Automation

 Accounts Payable applications

 The advantages of automating the financial aspects of a company’s operations are increasingly being recognized by businesses.
 This has necessitated the adoption of automation in financial workflow structures.
 This is particularly evident in the operations of the Accounts Payable Department that provides financial, administrative, and clerical support to the purchase process of a company.
-The operations of the AP department must seamlessly integrate the various functions of the procure-to-pay process that spans purchase order management, vendor communication, invoice management, product tracking, and payment.
+The operations of the AP department must seamlessly integrate the various functions of the procure-to-pay process that spans purchase order management, vendor management/communication, invoice management, product tracking, and payment.
 Automating AP operations, such as invoice management and purchase order management, can help organize the procurement process in companies

 AI-based BPA tools like Nanonets can help with the automation of AP tasks such as invoice approval, to make it a hassle-free process.